CiscoDevNet/Glance/README.md

 ## Package

-Use `./activator assembly` to build your application with jar file output.
+Use `./activator assembly` or `sbt assembly` to build your application with jar file output.

 ## Build instructions